matejkosiarcik/azminifier/README.md

   -j, --jobs     Count of cocurrent jobs to use (when set to "0" will use cpu-threads)  [number] [default: 0]
 ```

+## Dev dependencies

+Recommended software:

+- `make` - with this you can run tasks such as `make bootstrap/build/clean/test/...`, see `Makefile` for all supported targets)

+For native build:

+- Recent version of `NodeJS`, `Python`, `Ruby` runtimes - for exact tested versions check files `.xyz-version`.
+- `Git` (required for cloning dependencies)

+For docker build:

+- Docker

 ## License

 This project is licensed under the MIT License,